 Heck, even 10-year fixed mortgages are being actively pitched by lenders as a great opportunity to own your home faster!

-So instead of “slowly” paying off your mortgage with a traditional 30-year fixed, banks, lenders, and even the government are recommending that we shorten our loan terms and get out of debt quicker.
+Instead of “slowly” paying off your mortgage with a traditional 30-year fixed, banks, lenders, and even the government are recommending that we shorten our loan terms and get out of debt quicker.

-If you’re currently paying $1,500 a month on a 30-year mortgage, why not switch to a 15-year mortgage if the payment is just about the same, thanks to the rock-bottom mortgage rates.
+If you’re currently paying $1,500 a month on a 30-year mortgage, why not switch to a 15-year mortgage if the payment is just about the same thanks to the rock-bottom mortgage rates.

 After all, you’ll save a ton of money in interest, and you’ll own your home free and clear a lot quicker.

-Is Now the Best Time to Invest More?
+Is Now the Best Time to Pay Down Debt?

 You may also have other debts with much higher interest rates that need your attention, such as your credit card set at 19.99% APR, or pretty much any other loan you have.